Interview with Michael Gunning: Debt Free London Series.

 Debt doesn’t discriminate.
 It affects people from all walks of life.
-The taboo about it means we are more likely to tell our pets rather than our partners about our money worries.
+The taboo about it means we are likelier to tell our pets rather than our partners about our money worries.

 Interview with Michael Gunning, Debt Free London Series

-Michael is a professional swimmer and Ambassador for the LGBTQI community in sport.
+Michael is a professional swimmer and Ambassador for the LGBTQI community in sports.
 Speaking to Michael was like talking to one of your best friends.
-We chatted about his role fronting a campaign by Debt Free London to launch a hotline number for the LGBTQI Community.
+We chatted about his role in fronting a campaign by Debt Free London to launch a hotline number for the LGBTQI Community.

 Can you talk to us about the Debt Free London Campaign and your role?

 Even though this campaign has launched during Pride month – it is about launching something all year round.
-Sometimes I associate my struggles with coming out and suppressing my sexuality for so long, I imagine that debt to be the same.
+Sometimes I associate my struggles with coming out and suppressing my sexuality for so long.
+I imagine that debt to be the same.
 I am very lucky that I have never been in debt.
 You can feel really lonely and really lost.
 Pride and the LGBTQI Community are all about connecting with each other and uniting as one.
-This is giving the LGBTQI community a place and chance to unite and share their feelings.
+This gives the LGBTQI community a place and a chance to unite and share their feelings.

-With this helpline it is all confidential, you can share conversations that you might not feel comfortable telling the people around you.
+This helpline is all confidential; you can share conversations you might not feel comfortable telling the people around you.
 Sometimes telling somebody may give you the chance to tell someone about it, and then you might feel able to tell your close family and friends.
-This helpline will be the first stage.
-Just like sexuality.
-If I had a helpline like this to talk about my sexuality, where my words wouldn’t get twisted and I wouldn’t get anxious about what they would say, it would have helped me.
+This helpline will be the first stage, just like sexuality.
+If I had a helpline like this to talk about my sexuality, where my words wouldn’t get twisted, and I wouldn’t get anxious about what they would say, it would have helped me.

-What is the importance of the helpline number and launching it during Pride month?
+What is the importance of launching the helpline number during Pride month?

 What makes this campaign so special to you?

 Being your true authentic self is just amazing.
-In professional sports, I always felt like I had to fit in, and I didn’t want to let people down.
-I represented Great Britain, and also Jamaica which were two different experiences because of homophobia.
+In professional sports, I always felt like I had to fit in and didn’t want to disappoint people.
+I represented Great Britain and Jamaica, two different experiences because of homophobia.
 Sometimes you can feel alone, and having the LGBTQI community is really important.
 I have never been to Pride, but I am looking to go to Brighton Pride for the first time.